ThomasRoca/Data_Training_Hanoi/README.md

-# Data Literacy and Accountability, delivering Data-Products
+# Data literacy and accountability, delivering data-droducts
 ### From Data in a spreedsheet to data as a service !
 *Thomas Roca, PhD, Economist & Data Strategist - Microsoft - January 29-31 - Hanoi*